HTW-MMP/IoT_Secret-Server/README.md

 # Secret Server
-From the outside, this is just a regular webserver.
-But as long as the digital button is pressed, a secret page appears to the visitors.
+From the outside, this appears to be a regular web server.
+But as long as the digital button is pressed, a second, secret page is shown to the visitors.

 ## Installation
 1. Clone/download this repository